Artificial Intelligence

-If you want to develop your fluency in Brazilian Portuguese, it’s not enough to just memorize the Portuguese common words and phrases, you need to learn Brazilian slang phrases as well.
+If you want to develop your fluency in Brazilian Portuguese, it’s not enough to just memorize the common Portuguese words and phrases, you need to learn Brazilian slang phrases as well.

 Learning slang is essential in order to be able to carry on daily conversations with native speakers.